 - Security, Environment (both drivers ranked of equal importance)

 Starting with these five overarching drivers or themes we then attempted to map these to existing conceptual frameworks developed by specialist organisations such as the HSE (stress), the Money Advice Service (financial security) and the WELL Building Institute (environment).

 We also cross-checked with other existing evidence-based frameworks on aspects such as job quality characteristics, functioning, flourishing and engagement.
 From this work we developed the themes and ‘sub-themes’ model shown below.

 We then reviewed a wide range of existing evidence-based specialist surveys in an attempt to draw together in one questionnaire a number of ‘best of breed’ questions to cover all the themes and sub-themes within the model.
 Priority was given to questions which could be benchmarked to existing data sets (such as the European Working Conditions Survey and Civil Service People Survey) – although, for several sub-themes it was necessary to develop new questions to address gaps in the framework where we could not find questions in existing surveys.
-Finally we ran an Expert Review Panel to check the methodology (Dr Paul Litchfield of BT and Professor Kevin Daniels of UEA) You can look at the detailed methodology
+Finally we ran an Expert Review Panel to check the methodology (Dr Paul Litchfield of BT and Professor Kevin Daniels of UEA).
+View the detailed methodology.

 The survey developed for DWP can be used in two main ways.
 The full survey, which goes through every theme and sub theme, comprises around 50 questions, takes about 10 minutes to complete.
 The compact survey, which comprises 10 questions, is intended to be used as a shorter, but less precise tool where administering a longer survey is not possible.